quizlet/audia/README.md

 * Fails gracefully
 * Consistent API with HTML5 Audio which you probably already know
 * Fixes bugs in some Audio implementations
+* Works reliably in iOS 6.
 * Implementation of `Audio` is weak across the board.
 Even in the best browers
 * this is future-proof. you get Audio which is the best you can get for now, then later down the road you get web audio api
-* and seriously, you'll need a wrapper for WAI anyway
+* and seriously, you'll need a wrapper for Web Audio anyway

-A complete write-up on this project can be found on the [Lost Decade Games blog][2].
+A complete write-up on this project can be found on the [Lost Decade Games blog][3].

 ## API Documentation